 What you need to know, as a person searching for a lawyer to seal or expunge your record, is that any lawyer who promises a faster time than what is discussed below is lying to you.
 He or she is only telling you what you want to hear in order to get your business.

 How Long Does a Florida Record Expungement Take?

 First, I will explain all the things that can affect the time it takes to complete a Florida expungement or sealing and, then, I’ll tell you what you can do to help speed this process up.
 You will learn that there is no set time for this process and a general idea of what needs to occur will help you estimate how long this can take.

-Time Variables That Everyone Has to Deal With
+Time Variables That All Attorneys Have to Deal With

 The first thing we have to understand is that we are dealing with several government agencies when we are sealing or expunging your record.
 These include:

 - The Florida Department of Law Enforcement [FDLE]

 - The Sheriff’s Office

 - The arresting agency